ArthurM0117/tp_iot_ac_control_Arthur_Maurer/README.md

 You can set up a s3 remote tfstate following the [**documentation**](https://www.terraform.io/language/settings/backends/s3)

 after that you can adapt the *.gitlab-ci.yml* file to add the "terraform init" and "terraform apply" in the "deploy" stage of the CI/CD

+### Part 7: Destroy it all

+Now that tou have finished the practical, you must remove all the resources you've created, terraform destroy will destroy most of them but you also need to delete your quicksight account, make sure it is cleaned because quicksight is a pretty expensive service